rjones-lf/iroha/docs/source/maintenance/permissions.rst

 can_set_my_account_detail
 ^^^^^^^^^^^^^^^^^^^^^^^^^

 ..
-Hint:: This is grantable permission.
+Hint:: This is a grantable permission.

 `Permission <../core_concepts/glossary.html#permission>`__ that allows a specified `account <../core_concepts/glossary.html#account>`__ to set details for the another specified account.

-Please see the example for the usage details.
+See the example (to be done) for the usage details.

 Related API method: `Set Account Detail <../api/commands.html#set-account-detail>`__